csci430-os/assg04/README.md

 So for this assignment, as usual, you should start by getting all of the unit tests to pass, and I strongly suggest you work on implementing the functions and passing the tests in the given order.
-To get the simulator class completed you will first need to complete the following tasks.
+To get the `PagingSystem` class to work you will first need to complete the following tasks.